AlbertGohr/efficient-algorithms/Harmony/README.md

 # Todos
 * provide diatonic and chromatic as alternatives for pentatonic.
-* improve BlackWalk pitch boarder handling: do not change intermediate, only initial

 * do not configure number of notes but number of bars.
 * Write UnitTests for BlackWalk & MidiWriter